Chile

 Flags:

-Every ship arriving at a Chilean port has to fly the flag of the country to which
+Every vessel arriving at a Chilean port has to fly the flag of the country to which

 it belongs on the mainmast, and the Chilean flag.